What We’ve Been up to in 2018 Q3 – Q4 and What It Means for the Global Wound Care Business Outlook

 A tour around the wound care world

 The past few months of 2018 have been quite packed and exciting for us at Diligence Wound Care Global.
-We wanted to share some of what we’ve been doing and learning during Q3 and so far in Q4 this year (keeping in mind that most details of our business activities are highly confidential).
-We’ll highlight relevant insights along the way.
-Read all the way to the end to receive a special discount code for The Symposium on Advanced Wound Care (SAWC) Fall 2018, Nov 2-4 in Las Vegas.
+We wanted to share some of what we’ve been doing and learning during Q3 and so far in Q4 this year (while keeping in mind that most details of our business activities are highly confidential).
+Most importantly, we’ll highlight relevant insights along the way which will help empower you to be confident in your wound care business decisions.

 Kicking it off with education, networking, investment, and innovation in the US…

 Following an educational yet fun conference during The American Podiatric Medical Association (APMA)‘s national meeting in Washington, DC, we were tapped for multiple wound care due diligence cycles throughout the mid and late summer.
 In between, we found time to contribute to the September edition of Today’s Wound Clinic.
 We also conducted strategic advisory sessions with a relatively new client in the Midwestern US to assess and consult on their commercial strategy and next moves.

 With the availability of so many different wound care products for treating etiologies and symptoms, a new-to-wound-care, Asian client who once attended a conference with me joked, “It’s like a night market!
 So many options!”
 He may have been new to wound care, but his assessment was spot on.
 Even for experienced wound care clinicians, the options can seem overwhelming.
 But with the right strategy, positioning, and execution, it’s possible for a strong product to rise above all the noise.

 Taking that approach, we’re excited to be working with this new American innovation to get it in the hands of as many clinicians–and in the wounds of as many patients–who might benefit from it.

 …to Europe for a new perspective on an old problem…